sinesy/GitBookLegacy/platform-for-gae.md

 If you decide to directly connect App Engine to a CloudSQL, please respect the following steps:

 * try to use the MemCache as much as possible, instead of reading data from CloudSQL
-* check if data you need from CloudSQL is already available in cache, only in case it is not, then read it though a query
+* check if data you need from CloudSQL is already available in cache, only in case it is not, then read it through a query

 This hint can ensure as much scalability as you need, if queries are always the same.